 Alix Ogilvie, Program Manager

 Alix Ogilvie brings a strong background in community-based design and climate-related issues to her work with Architecture for Humanity.
 She is responsible for coordinating a range of program activities and provides competition and program support to the Open Architecture Network.
-In this role she has successfully managed design and construction grants on programs such as Nike GameChangers; developed design guides such as the Gaza Repair Strategies manual; and managed a number of online competitions including Safe Trestles.
+In this role she has successfully managed design and construction grants on programs such as Football For Hope, Nike GameChangers, Green Schools; developed design guides such as the Gaza Repair Strategies manual; and managed a number of online competitions including Safe Trestles.

-Ogilvie joined Architecture for Humanity in February 2010 as a Design Fellow.
+Ogilvie joined Architecture for Humanity in February 2010.
 Prior to joining Architecture for Humanity, Ogilvie worked in the private sector focusing on residential, mixed-use, and adaptive reuse urban in-fill development.
-She has an interest in organic farming, and is an active member of San Francisco Neighborhood Emergency Response Team (NERT).
+She has an interest in organic farming, and is an active member of San Francisco Neighborhood Emergency Response Team (NERT) and a certified Safety Assessment Evaluator (Disaster Service Worker (DSW) – Volunteer).
 Ogilvie is a LEED Accredited Professional, and a California licensed architect.

 "I love architecture because it’s where our stories unfold."